How to Reset Windows 7 Password on Toshiba Computer Quickly

 Step 3: Reset forgotten password of Windows 7 to get access to Toshiba computer

-Once the computer boots from the disk, you will get to this Windows 7 password cracker's screen.
+Once the USB drive finishes booting you will find yourself in a screen like the screenshow below.
 In this example, you can see a Windows 7 Ultimate system with 4 accounts (Admin, Guest, v, Windows 7) it finds are listed on the screen.

 Now what you to do is select the account you'd like to reset the password, and click Reset button at the bottom of the screen, the program then will set an empty password for it, enabling you to log on to the Windows on Toshiba without a password.

 Repeat the process until you have all unavailable account reset to blank password.